In this article:

 Set Up a Fraud Alert

-Adding a fraud alert to your credit reports is usually a quick and easy process and may be preferable to a credit freeze if you plan to apply for credit in the near future.
+You have the right to place a fraud alert on your credit reports, which is usually a quick and easy process and may be preferable to a credit freeze if you plan to apply for credit in the near future.
 It adds a notification to your credit file that asks lenders to take additional steps to verify your identity before approving any new credit requests.
 You only need to request a fraud alert with one of the credit bureaus and it will be added to all three of your credit reports.

-A temporary fraud alert lasts for one year and can be canceled at any time.
+An initial fraud alert lasts for one year and can be removed at any time.
 If you know you've been the victim of identity theft, you can opt for an extended fraud alert, which lasts seven years.
 Some people prefer fraud alerts over credit freezes because they don't require you to thaw your credit when completing a legitimate credit application.

 Monitor Your Accounts for Suspicious Activity